SE226G5/medichain-g5-t2-rad-sch/docs/SRS.md

                                   Save the change log.
         * *GitHub Issue:* [ ]

-*   [Repeat the structure above for all module features].

 ### 3.3 Performance Requirements
 * The system response time should be less than two seconds for most operations.
 * System pages should load in less than three seconds.